alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 !
 New Feature
 * Bug fixed
 - General comment

+2.0.1 - December 21st, 2011
+!
+Added Parameter field to process HTTP request parameters !
+Added mailto property that can be attached to container page and overwrites "Mail to" field from webform.
+- Displayed default text of newly generated webform and webform report now uses locale.

 2.0 - July 27th, 2011
 * Fixed issue #1957: Added option "Release date" to Basic configuration .